tott/WordPress-importer/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to the Tools -> Import screen, click on WordPress

+== Customizations ==

+= Check for local files first before downloading them =

+Sometimes you already have all the files in place, so instead of downloading them again better see if you can reuse them To de-activate this put
+    `define( 'WP_IMPORTER_CHECK_LOCAL_FILES', false );`
+in your wp-config.php.

 == Changelog ==

 = 0.6 =